 Place the water bag inside the jar on top of the mustard greens.
 Make sure the bag covers the greens and keeps them submerged in the liquid.
 Cover the mouth of jar with plastic wrap and secure with a lid.

-Place the jar in a sunny location and allow to pickle for 3-6 days.
+Place the jar in a sunny location and allow to pickle for 3-6 days or until the mustard greens wilt and turn pale yellow.

 Yields: 10 cups